JICC Library

 About

 The Japan Information and Culture Center (JICC) is part of the Consulate General of Japan in Los Angeles.
-Its mission is to promote exchanges between Japan and the United States through the planning and management of Japanese cultural exchange projects, mass media reporting, and education-related programs.
+Its mission is to promote exchange between Japan and the United States through the planning and management of Japanese cultural exchange projects, education-related programs, and social media content.

-The library, located within the Information and Culture Center and next to the Consular Services Division, has books related to Japan (in Japanese/English) that you are free to browse.
+The library, located within the Information and Culture Center and next to the Consular Services Division, has books related to Japan (in Japanese/English), and should be open again for browsing after January 31, 2026.

-We also have public relations materials including photo panels, picture-story shows, kimono, folk crafts from various regions of Japan, toys, and more that can be used for events where Japanese culture is being introduced.
-These items are available for rent, so please feel free to ask our staff.
+We also have public relations materials including photo panels, picture-story shows (kamishibai), yukata, folk crafts from various regions of Japan, toys, and more that can be used for events where Japanese culture is being introduced.
+These items are available for borrowing.

 Japan "Realia"